Panmani/GCN/README.md

 ## Workflow
 ### 1. Preparation
 Convert ABIDE_fc.mat to csv files so that data become easily readable to Python.
-In MatLab, run
+Create a directory named "FC_norm".
+Then, in MatLab, run
 ```
 converter.m
 ```